 The term identity theft has been used since 1964.
 Yes, it's not possible to steal a person’s true identity.
 But the criminal can impersonate or assume their financial identity to commit fraud.
 Identity theft and data breaches can be challenging to recognize.
 After all, in most cases, the victim does not know that anyone else has their personal or financial information.

-According to the Federal Trade Commission, when there has been a breach, victims often don’t know how their information was stolen.
+According to the Federal Trade Commission, when there has been a breach, victims often don't know how their information was stolen.
 But they also found that identity fraud was not always a consequence of identity theft.
-After all, it is possible for someone to steal or misappropriate personal information without committing fraud.
+After all, someone can steal or misappropriate personal information without committing fraud.

 What is a Major Breach?